Lambda Health Check

 async function check(functionName) {

-const res = await lambda.send(new InvokeCommand({
+const res = await lambda.send(

 FunctionName: functionName,

-Payload: JSON.stringify({ action: 'health' })
+Payload: JSON.stringify({ action: "health" }),

 return JSON.parse(new TextDecoder().decode(res.Payload)).body;